 Magnusson continued his essay with some other very common memes of the time: "a computer really comes in to its own by helping you to plan your household budgeting.
 Your computer can find the solutions by taking all your personal circumstances in to account.
-All you do is feed in your monthly pay cheque and your fixed expenses and let the computer take out the drudgery and come up with the answers", and the perennial favourite "[a computer] can help you reduce your energy consumption by controlling the central heating and opening or closing curtains or windows".
+All you do is feed in your monthly pay cheque and your fixed expenses and let the computer take out the drudgery and come up with the answers".

 Relief from drudgery was a recurring theme, but according to Mike Cooley, formerly of the AUEW and TASS unions, whilst microcomputers and the rest were too often presented as liberating people from "all the boring, routine back-breaking tasks that they had been engaged in", it was a myth that this would somehow naturally lead people to be free to engage in creativity and have better, more satisfying and worthwhile jobs.
 The problem with drudgery was that as soon as you removed it, some other boring job would come along to take its place.